kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/02_Open_a_terminal_inside_an_existing_pod/transcript.md

 kubectl run webserver --image=httpd --restart=Never
 ```

-Normally I would create a pod using the kubectl apply command along witha yaml file.
-But I've done it using the kubeclt run command just to show that it's possible to do it this way.
+Normally I would create a pod using the kubectl apply command along with a yaml file, like the way I did in the hello world demo.
+But I've done it using the kubectl run command just to show that it's possible to do it this way too.

 Ok we now have a running pod.
 Notice how similar these 2 commands are again.